-- A specialist provider in the land based, science, engineering and sports sectors, meeting skills needs in Lancashire, Cumbria and nationally - The largest provider of Sportsturf qualifications nationally and in Europe - One of only three Colleges nationally delivering apprenticeships in Farriery

-- Offering the only Masters qualification in Arboriculture & Urban Forestry in the world - The only College worldwide to offer a degree in Farriery - Home to the Northwest Stages Rally with the Motorsports team achieving success at this and many other events - Crowned as AoC Sport Regional Champions as the most successful Sport College in the Northwest for all the sport leagues and competitions in 2022/23 - Basketball AoC National Champions 2022/23 - Intercollegiate Tour 22/23 North Region Gross Team Winners - Proud to have students playing for county and national teams in Basketball, Rugby, Cricket, Football and Golf - Proud to have gained STEM Assured status in 2021/22
+- A specialist provider in the land based, science, engineering and sports sectors, meeting skills needs in Lancashire, Cumbria and nationally - The largest provider of Sportsturf qualifications nationally and in Europe - One of only three Colleges nationally delivering apprenticeships in Farriery - Offering the only master's qualification in Arboriculture & Urban Forestry in the world - The only College worldwide to offer a degree in Farriery - Home to the Northwest Stages Rally with the Motorsports team achieving success at this and many other events - Crowned as AoC Sport Regional Champions as the most successful Sport College in the Northwest for all the sport leagues and competitions in 2022/23 - Basketball AoC National Champions 2022/23 - Intercollegiate Tour 22/23 North Region Gross Team Winners - Proud to have students playing for county and national teams in Basketball, Rugby, Cricket, Football and Golf

-The College has excellent external validation for the quality of its provision:
+The College has the following external validation for the quality of its provision:

-- The Ofsted Residential Inspection against the Social Care Common Inspection Framework (SCCIF) from 28th February to 2nd March 2022 rated the College 'Good' overall, with 'Outstanding' for 'how well young people are helped and protected - The College achieved all eight Gatsby benchmarks September 2019 and is regularly re-assessed to maintain this status - The College achieved Matrix re-accreditation in December 2020 - The College hosted a successful visit by the Farriers Registration Council, who validation the College's continuation as a training provider, in March 2023
+- The Ofsted Residential Inspection against the Social Care Common Inspection Framework (SCCIF) from 28th February to 2nd March 2022 rated the College 'Good' overall, with 'Outstanding' for 'how well young people are helped and protected.
+An inspection was carried out by Ofsted in November 2024 and the College is awaiting the final report. - The College achieved all eight Gatsby benchmarks September 2019 and is regularly re-assessed to maintain this status - The College achieved Matrix re-accreditation in December 2023 - The College hosted a successful visit by the Farriers Registration Council, who validation the College's continuation as a training provider, in March 2023